Feelin’ Good: The Pleasure Practices of Black Folk

 Black Death and the What Ifs (is not a singing group)

 So what if the mission of those profiting from Black Death porn is to accomplish their stated mission: to remind The State (of mind) that Black and Brown lives should be recognized and treated as actual lives?
 What if The State (of mind) changed as a result of their activism?
 The Black Death porn market would be diminished, right?
 No demand so no need for a supply.
 No supply no profit.
-So another what if--what if Black Death porn proliferates in order to keep this market going?

 Black Lives Matter: Death By Assimilation

 There are few, if any, choices a black body can make that do not speak its history, including the requisite traumas and proud triumphs over them.
 Under the gaze of the status quo, this body, with its history written all over it, is an indictment of the status quo.
 Erasing that physical body becomes critical to sustaining not just the aesthetic of the status quo but more importantly its structure.
-Erasure is not necessarily the literal murder of it, though that is one way to erase it, but more typically, the suppression of it.
-Suppression often comes in the form of assimilating the black body into the status quo.